chanzuckerberg/edu-design-system/docs/TOKENS.md

 #### Focus colors

-- `focus-ring` defines the focus ring color used for component `:focus` state
+- `focus-ring` defines the focus ring color used for component `:focus-visible` state

 #### Link colors